robrwo/perl-Dist-Zilla-Plugin-UsefulReadme/README.md

 # SOURCE

-The development version is on github at [https://github.com/robrwo/perl-Dist-Zilla-Plugin-UsefulReadme](https://github.com/robrwo/perl-Dist-Zilla-Plugin-UsefulReadme) and may be cloned from [git://github.com/robrwo/perl-Dist-Zilla-Plugin-UsefulReadme.git](git://github.com/robrwo/perl-Dist-Zilla-Plugin-UsefulReadme.git)
+The development version is on github at ["robrwo/perl-Dist-Zilla-Plugin-UsefulReadme" in github.com](https://metacpan.org/pod/github.com#robrwo-perl-Dist-Zilla-Plugin-UsefulReadme) and may be cloned from ["robrwo/perl-Dist-Zilla-Plugin-UsefulReadme.git" in github.com](https://metacpan.org/pod/github.com#robrwo-perl-Dist-Zilla-Plugin-UsefulReadme.git)

 # AUTHOR